Sovereignty · · 2 min read

 So I picked it up.

-When I chose to fight for joy instead of duty.
+When I fought for joy instead of duty.

-they will not leave waiting for a sword to be given to them.
+they will not leave waiting for a sword.

 Already raised.